 Once again, CBD has a nice concise discussion about these terms on their page, About Bible Translations.
 The graphic below is taken from that page and gives you at least a general sense of how translations fall upon the spectrum of word-to-word versus thought-to-thought approches.

 MY PERSONAL PREFERENCES

 I read from multiple translations.
-For study I lean heavily upon the New American Standard Bible (NASB).
+For study I lean heavily upon the New American Standard Bible (NASB) or The English Standard Version (ESV).
 As you can see from the chart above, it is one of the most literal translations.
 I really haven’t noticed any sacrifice regarding readability.
 I originally purchased this Bible as much for it’s margins as I did it’s translations and have regretted neither.
 My wife has used the ESV frequently when doing translation work and finds it a well-grounded translation.
 It’s one I am going to check out in the near future.